-Net cash provided by financing activities was \$4.5 million during the three months ended March 29, 2014, compared to net cash provided of \$2.6 million during the three months ended March 30, 2013.
-The increase in cash inflows was principally due to a decrease of \$1.3 million for payments on debt.
+Net cash used in financing activities was \$45.5 million during the nine months ended September 27, 2014, compared to net cash used of \$7.8 million during the nine months ended September 28, 2013.
+The increase in cash outflows was principally due to an increase of \$43.2 million for repurchases of our common stock.
 In January 2014, our Board of Directors authorized a program to repurchase up to \$100 million of our common stock through January 2015.
+In October 2014, the Board of Directors authorized a program to repurchase up to \$100 million of our common stock through December 2015 (and terminated the \$35.6 million remaining authorization under the previously announced share repurchase program).